vuesence/vuesence-book/public/pages/development.md

 Please use GitHub's issue reporter or send me an <a href="mailto:ruslan.makarov@gmail.com">email</a>

+## Contribution

+Contribution are always welcome and recommended Here is how:

+- Fork the repository
+- Clone to your machine
+- Make your changes
+- Create a pull request

 ## Areas for improvements / involvement
 - More convenient fenced code block highlighting